 Disability services may be available to UMBC students who need assistance accessing their courses due to a temporary physical or medical condition.
 Temporary medical conditions may include injuries such as a broken hand, knee surgery recovery, injured limbs, and impairments following medical treatments, or short-term illnesses such as a hospitalization for pneumonia.
 These temporary conditions may significantly impact major life activities and functions and thus, could require academic accommodations during a semester.
 These conditions are not disabilities as described under the ADA, but these conditions may make a student eligible for similar accommodations for the duration of time in which the student is impacted.

-- A student with a temporary injury or illness would need to register with the Office of Student Disability Services (SDS) by submitting a Request for Services Intake along with supporting medical documentation of the injury/condition.
+- A student with a temporary injury or illness would need to register with the Office of Student Disability Services (SDS) by submitting a SDS Registration form online along with supporting medical documentation of the injury/condition.

 - The student will meet with a disability specialist for an intake appointment to discuss the condition, limitations and requested accommodations.